aegistudio/wdedup/README.md

 ## Basic Approaches

-Word deduplication for massive file problem can be solved via divide-and-conquer approaches: the massive file is divided into multiple disjoint segments, which forms the original file after concatenated.
+Word deduplication for large file problem can be solved via divide-and-conquer approaches: the massive file is divided into multiple disjoint segments, which forms the original file after concatenated.
 A enumeration profile is generated for each